mankec/jekyll-theme-pavo/README.md

-# Jekyll with Tailwind barebone setup, deployable on GitHub Pages
+# Pavo template adapted for usage in Jekyll

-This is an updated version of [jekyll-tailwind-2024](https://github.com/gusano/jekyll-tailwind-2024) so it can work with `jekyll 4.4.1`.
-Thanks to them for doing most of the work!
+This is a [theme](https://themewagon.com/themes/free-tailwindcss-html-5-website-template-pavo/) that has been updated to work with Jekyll and GitHub Pages.
+It used [jekyll-tailwind-2025](https://github.com/mankec/jekyll-tailwind-2025) as a setup.

 ## Getting started

 ```
-git clone git@github.com:mankec/jekyll-tailwind-2025.git my-new-repo
+git clone git@github.com:mankec/jekyll-theme-pavo.git my-new-repo
 cd my-new-repo
 git remote rm origin
 git remote add origin your-git-ssh-url